zio/zio/docs/datatypes/concurrency/semaphore.md

 } yield ()
 ```

-As the binary semaphore is a special case of counting semaphore
+As the binary semaphore is a special case of a counting semaphore,
-we can acquire and release any value, regarding semaphore's permits:
+we can acquire and release any number of `permits`:

 ```scala mdoc:silent
 val semTaskN = (sem: Semaphore) => for {